-Change the engine oil and oil filter at the scheduled intervals.
-The engine should always be warm when the oil is changed so the oil will drain easily and completely.
+Change the engine oil at the scheduled intervals.
+The engine should always be warm so the oil will drain easily and completely.

 - 1. Park the ATV on level ground. - 2.
 Remove the oil level stick.
 Be careful not to allow contaminates to enter the opening. - 3.
-Remove the drain plug from the bottom of the engine and drain the oil into a drain pan. - 4.
-Remove the oil filter plug from the filter mounting boss (located on the front-right side of the transmission case) and allow the filter to drain completely.
+Remove the oil drain plug from the left side of the engine; then remove the oil screen/filter cap from under the right-front of the engine and clean the screen.